projectdiscovery/nuclei-templates/README.md

 📖 Documentation
 -----

-Please navigate to https://nuclei.projectdiscovery.io for detailed documentation to **build** new and your **own custom** templates, we have also added many example templates for easy understanding.
+Please navigate to https://nuclei.projectdiscovery.io for detailed documentation to **build** new or your own **custom** templates.
+Ee have also added a set of example templates to help you understand how things work.

 💪 Contributions
 -----